Western standard gauge railway line: History

 Businesses and industry in Geelong and Ballarat wanted to be on the main interstate route.
 However, the Geelong route prevailed because although it was the longer of the two, it avoided the steep grades of the Ballarat route.
-The line via Geelong was converted in 1995 with funding from the Federal Government's One Nation infrastructure program.
+The line via Geelong was converted in 1995 with funding from the federal government's One Nation infrastructure program.
 The secondary Portland, Yaapeet and Hopetoun lines were also converted, and a dual-gauge link was provided to Maryborough to permit grain from the north-west to reach the port at Portland.

 Infrastructure

 The line is standard gauge, except for dual gauge on the Newport – Sunshine freight line, and where it follows the Geelong – Ballarat line.
 It is single track throughout, with numerous 1500 metre long crossing loops.
-The majority of the line uses Centralised Traffic Control to direct trains, except for the Gheringhap to Maroona section which uses the Section Authority System, a Victoria-only radio token based safeworking system developed in the 1980s.
+The line uses Centralised Traffic Control to direct trains.
 The line is owned by VicTrack and since 1997 has been managed by the Australian Rail Track Corporation.